n00b69/woa-beryllium/guide/dualboot.md

 This guide assumes you are rooted, if you aren't, please follow [this guide](root.md) first.

 ### Setup - Android
-- Create a folder named "UEFI" on your internal storage and place the UEFI image here
-- Download both the WOA Helper app as well as the StA Installer
+> [!NOTE]
+> If you are unable to move files to the Windows folder, it means you shut down Windows instead of restarting it.
+To fix this issue, boot back to Windows and use restart, then as it restarts boot to fastboot and use it to return to Android

-- Install and open WOA Helper and allow any root access it wants
+- Download and install the WOA Helper app, then open it and grant it root access.
-- Press the "BACKUP ANDROID BOOT" button, which will back up your boot image to /sdcard/boot.img (internal storage)
+- Download the UEFI image and place it inside the folder named `UEFI` in your internal storage.
+If this folder does not exist, create it.
+- Return to the WOA Helper app and press the `Back up Android boot` button.
+Select both the `Windows` and `Android` options.
-- Also press the "Mount/Unmount Windows" button to mount Windows to /sdcard/Windows
+- Press the `Mount Windows` button to mount Windows to your internal storage at `/sdcard/Windows`
-- Move/copy the StA Installer and boot.img to /sdcard/Windows
+- Create a folder called `sta` in Windows and unpack the two files in the 'Switch to Android package` file here (the files should go to `/sdcard/Windows/sta`
-- Return to the WOA Helper app and press "Quickboot to Windows"
+- Return to the WOA Helper app and press `Quickboot to Windows`.

 ### Setup - Windows
 - Navigate to C:\sta and create a shortcut of `sta.exe` to your desktop.

-##### Booting to android
+##### Booting to Android
-  - Run the new shortcut on your desktop as **ADMINISTRATOR**
+  - Run the new shortcut on your desktop (you can also pin it to your start menu / taskbar for ease of access)

-##### Booting to windows
+##### Booting to Windows
-  - Run the app
-  - Press "Quickboot to windows"
+  - Press `Quickboot to Windows` inside the app, or use the newly created toggle in your quick settings panel

 ## Finished!